-Hi and Welcome to Bishop Creek Lodge.
+Hi and welcome to Bishop Creek Lodge!

 Weather in the Eastern Sierra is very unpredictable.
 Usually we will have warm days (70-75) with cool nights (45-50).
 If you are lucky we often get afternoon showers that last about one hour then clear off.
 So bring a variety of clothing including a raincoat or parka.
 If you plan to hike bring good shoes and sunscreen.
-There are many easy hiking trails closeby or horseback riding is available through Rainbow Pack Outfitters (phone 760-873-4153) in this canyon or Bishop Pack Outfitters (phone 760-873-4785) in the Lake Sabrina canyon.
+There are many easy hiking trails close by or horseback riding is available through Rainbow Pack Outfitters (phone 760-873-4153) in this canyon or Bishop Pack Outfitters (phone 760-873-4785) in the Lake Sabrina canyon.

 With a short hike (1.5–2.5 hrs.) you will be in the most pristine wilderness of the Eastern Sierra.
 Most hikes and backcountry lakes are located within the John Muir Wilderness Area.
 Brook and Golden trout are readily available in the backcountry lakes around the canyon.
 Again light tackle is key to catching these fish.
 You can ask any of the people at the lodge for advice on hiking and fishing in the area, maps are available.
-If you plan on any outdoor action be sure to bring a camera because the vistas are breathtaking
+If you plan on any outdoor action be sure to bring a camera because the vistas are breathtaking.

 We have tried to answer some of the most asked questions and remind you of some of the most forgotten items.
-We hope this sheet will help you to prepare for your vacation.
+We hope this information will help you to prepare for your vacation.
 Again, be sure to check all of the arrival and departure data on your confirmation sheet and remember our rural, mountain setting when you pack.
-The Eastern High Sierra is some of the most beautiful terrain in the world and Bishop Creek Canyon is one of the most grand areas of the Sierra.
+The Eastern High Sierra is some of the most beautiful terrain in the world and Bishop Creek Canyon is one of the grandest areas of the Sierra.
 We sit on the edge of the John Muir Wilderness Area.